 Middle Thigh 22”

 Turn On’s: Size M pants that fit well around my thighs, Riding with Friends, Open Roads, new gear and especially my wife.

-In conclusion Burton is doing a great job at offering a pant that doesn’t make the snowboarder want to wander over to the high end clothes designed for skiiers.
+In conclusion, Burton is doing a great job at offering a pant that doesn’t make the snowboarder want to wander over to the high-end clothes designed for skiers.